evandobler98/stock_market_capstone/README.md

 # 📈 Forecasting Stock Market Trends Using Machine Learning

-This project applies machine learning to historical stock market data to forecast short-term stock price trends.
-Using regression models such as Linear Regression, Random Forest, and XGBoost, we evaluate predictive accuracy and analyze financial indicators over time.
+This project applies machine learning to historical stock market data to forecast both **short-term trends** (using regression models) and **long-term trends** (using Facebook Prophet).
+We evaluate predictive accuracy, visualize historical movements, and generate **forecasts up to 2030**.

 ---